Delabole: Religion and education

 The foundation stone for the Anglican Church of St John was laid on the Feast of St Bartholomew in 1868; the church was built to the design of the architects Hine & Odgers (the parish church is at St Teath).
 The Methodist Chapel is about twenty years older and has a curious 'Italianate' porch.
 The village has a primary school and secondary education is provided at Sir James Smith's School, Camelford, about three miles away.

 Culture and community

 Delabole is renowned for its annual carnival, one of the biggest in Cornwall.
 It was revived in 2001 after a break of nearly forty years.
 The week of events takes place in July each year.
+Until the 1950s there was a cinema: the Regal.

+Sport

-The village has a King George V Playing Field and until the 1950s there was also a cinema: the Regal.
-Delabole United AFC (nicknamed the Slaters) is an association football team and play in the Duchy League.
+Delabole has a King George V Playing Field.
+Delabole United AFC (nicknamed the Slaters) is an association football team who play in the Duchy League.

+There were Cornish wrestling tournaments, for prizes, held at the Commercial Hotel and at Medrose in the early 20th century.